DFE-Digital/get-into-teaching-app/app/views/content/landing/grow.md

 ---
-title: "Inspire lives, transform your own"
+title: "Grow as only a teacher can"
 description: Find out how teaching offers opportunities for career progression, personal development and ways to increase your pay
 content:
     - content/landing/grow/header